FREE UK Shipping on orders over £75 | Due to a cyber attack on Royal Mail we have temporarily suspended international shipping

 New snacks on sale now for a limited time!
 Use code NEW for 15% off.

-Accompanies a major exhibition at the British Library, aimed towards sparking debate on bold ideas.
+Accompanied a major exhibition at the British Library, aimed towards sparking debate on bold ideas.
 Taking a forward-facing, activism-oriented look at how the history of women’s rights informs the continued fight for equality, this title features sixteen new essays exploring topics as disparate as gender fluidity, black women’s access to education, and the right to sexual pleasure.

 In the midst of today’s highly politicised debates on gender equality, one thing is clear: the fight for women’s rights is unfinished business.
 This book, which accompanies a bold and forward-facing British Library exhibition, presents the history of women’s rights in sixteen diverse and timely essays.
 Among the topics explored are biology, including the first female anatomical skeleton; women’s right to sexual pleasure; women’s Suffrage; the fight for equal education and employment through the Women’s Liberation movement; and how this rich history works today as an engine to power future change.